mqq-marek/ProjectEuler-254/README.md

 2750 times longer than before multiply.

-Multiple two n digits numbers in decimal/binary representation gives the result with  maximum 2*n digits.
+Multiple two n digits numbers in decimal/binary representation gives the result with  maximum 2\*n digits.
-For prefix/suffix representation the result will have n*n digits in the result.
+For prefix/suffix representation the result will have n\*n digits in the result.

+Prefix suffix representation is like representation with radix equals 1.
+Every digit 9 is responsible for value 9!.
+So representation length is proportional to number value while in positional representation number length is proportional math.log(number, radix).

 ## Day 4